symfony/symfony-docs/cookbook/form/dynamic_form_generation.rst

 Adding An Event Subscriber To A Form Class
 ------------------------------------------

-So, instead of directly adding that "name" widget via our ProductType form class, let's delegate the responsibility of creating that particular field to an Event Subscriber::
+So, instead of directly adding that "name" widget via your ProductType form class, let's delegate the responsibility of creating that particular field to an Event Subscriber::